-As I mentioned back in 2011, I have wild rabbits in my backyard.
+As I mentioned back in an earlier post about feeding wild rabbits in 2011, I have wild rabbits in my backyard.
 They show their wonderful faces mostly during the spring and summer.
 This year has been a little different because I have seen at least one of them every now and then when I take my dog Maggie out before bed.
 Only about once or twice a week but still more than I’ve seen them other years.
 This got me thinking about feeding them again.

 5 Things I Recommend Feeding Wild Rabbits

 - Squirrel/Wildlife mix-almost impervious to heat or cold or weather and they love it!
 You can get a 10 lb bag of 3-d Squirrel Food for under 10 bucks!

 - Kale-A very hardy green that’s also very inexpensive to feed.
 I recommend putting out a little of the kale you eat (uncooked) before buying some of this to see if they’ll take it.

 - Baby Carrots-another one that would be good for you to put some of yours out first before you buy some.
 They’ll eat them for sure but it may take a few nights.

 - Rabbit pellets-start with just a few in with some other food to see if they’ll select them.
 We’re moving up the expense scale here but you could be doing a lot to help them with good nutrition.